foreverfl/vscode/docs/languages/json.md

 In addition to the default JSON mode following the [JSON specification](https://www.json.org/), VS Code also has a **JSON with Comments** (jsonc) mode.
 This mode is used for the VS Code configuration files such as `settings.json`, `tasks.json`, or `launch.json`.
 When in the **JSON with Comments** mode, you can use single line (`//`) as well as block comments (`/* */`) as used in JavaScript.
 The mode also accepts trailing commas, but they are discouraged and the editor will display a warning.

 The current editor mode is indicated in the editor's Status Bar.
 Select the mode indicator to change the mode and to configure how file extensions are associated to modes.
-You can also directly modify the `setting(files.associations)` [setting](/docs/languages/overview.md#add-a-file-extension-to-a-language) to associate file names or file name patterns to `jsonc`.
+You can also directly modify the `files.associations` [setting](/docs/languages/overview.md#add-a-file-extension-to-a-language) to associate file names or file name patterns to `jsonc`.

 ## JSON schemas and settings